What is Japanese import car insurance?

 Sometimes known as grey imports, Japanese imports are those cars which are brought to the UK legally, but just not through the manufacturer’s official channels.
 Popular manufacturers include Honda, Mazda, Subaru and Nissan.

 Like any car, your Japanese import must have the right car insurance policy in order to be legally driven on the road.
 Many people choose a Japanese import in order to get a higher specification model that would normally be available to them through official distribution networks.
-However, savings can be offset by the high cost of
+However, savings can be offset by the high cost of an imported car.

 Some insurers do offer specialist cover for Japanese imports.

 Japanese car manufacturers have a reputation for high-spec cars, with sporty design and precision engines.
 Models like the Mazda MX-5, Nissan 350Z and the Toyota Supra all combine great performance with a sleek design.